Qabel/qabel.github.io/Components-Drop.md

 To be more concrete: A client has to read *all* messages of a channel (drop), in order to filter out the ones meant for him.
 This is producing a communication overhead, but is ensuring the anonymity of the communication itself.
 So it can only be determined that somebody is participant in the whole system, but not which his communication partners are.

+## Access rights

+The access for reading and writing (generation of new messages) is free and anonymous.
+Clients cannot delete or change messages.
+Optionally drop servers can be limited to a certain circle of participants (company in-house, etc.).
+Those private drop servers define a shared password used by all clients.

+## Memory / Data Model for Drop

+A server contains all possible (possibly not manifested drop IDs.
+Each of these contain the single message as a FIFO ordered by the time of their arrival.

+The messages get managed separatedly by drop.